Srijayanthi( Krishna jayanthi or Janmashtami) and Recipes

 Tanjore Painting of Lord Bala Krishna made by Latha Narasimhan (me!!)
 Update: Thanks SeeC, for suggesting that I put a web optimized image with a copyright.

-This year Srijayanthi also known as Gokulashtami/Janmashtami/Krishnashtami falls on 4th September.As always I am posting the details and important recipes (prasaadams or offerings) of Krishna jayathi or Janmashtami or Gokulashtami, a few days ahead of the festival.
+This year (update: refers to year 2007) Srijayanthi also known as Gokulashtami/Janmashtami/Krishnashtami falls on 4th September.As always I am posting the details and important recipes (prasaadams or offerings) of Krishna jayathi or Janmashtami or Gokulashtami, a few days ahead of the festival.
 This is for people who come here looking for these recipes.
-I can post the pictures only after the pooja.
-But I promise to update this with a photo of a Tanjore Painting of Krishna I made a few years ago. ![]()

 Lord Krishna’s Birthday is celebrated by Hindus all over the world!
 In the North this is celebrated as Janmashtami.
 In the South, the Iyers call this festival Janmashtami or Gokulashtami and the Iyengars celebrate as Srijayanthi or Krisnajayanthi.